April 1, 2021

 - After this confirmation has been provided, it is strongly discouraged that authors make requests to withdraw abstracts.
 A different author can be nominated to make the presentation, but CRWAD requests that authors plan for all accepted abstracts to be presented at the CRWAD Conference as scheduled.
 No refunds of conference registration fees will be made to authors who withdrawn an abstract after the notification deadlines.

-- Authors that confirmation intent to participate, and then later fail to attend or that make notifications of withdrawal after the presentation schedule has been published will be prohibited from making presentations at CRWAD in the future (except in the case of medical or other reasonable emergency situations).
+- Authors that confirm intent to participate, and then later fail to attend or that make notifications of withdrawal after the presentation schedule has been published will be prohibited from making presentations at CRWAD in the future (except in the case of medical or other reasonable emergency situations).